typicallhavok/wallstreet-sim/README.md

 ## Stock Trainer

-This is an app where you can practice investing and gain experience, before investing in the real word environment
+This is an app where you can practice investing and gain experience, before investing in the real word environment.

+Master the stock market with our intuitive stock simulator.
+Trade real-time stocks with virtual money and sharpen your investing skills risk-free!

+## Features

+**Risk Free Trading**

+Practice trading with virtual money in a real market environment

+**Charts & Graphs**

+Advanced technical analysis tools to make informed decisions

+**Watchlist**

+Track your favorite stocks and never miss an opportunity

+**Portfolio**
+Monitor your investments and track performance

 ## Setup